An Origin Story

 Also, in 2019, I was building a pretty neat game.
 The idea was simple: you build a space probe that can accelerate at insane speeds, going through a wormhole out in the asteroid belt to explore the universe and map out a constellation of wormholes.

 One of the interesting bits is that due to the speeds of these probes, I was also modelling relativity on the probes and masking time dilation effects with latency.
-It was pretty cool, and I was able to model our entire solar system (non sequitor: did you know if our moon didn’t exist, the Earth would fly off into space?)
+It was pretty cool, and I was able to model our entire solar system and beyond.

 I was using a mix of Go and PHP to build the game, and around the start of COVID-19, I discovered FrankenPHP and immediately started contributing to it.